-Join us for our spring or summer MSU Adapted Swim Camp!
+Join us for our fall 2025 and spring 2026 MSU Adapted Swim Camps!

 The Department of Kinesiology's MSU Adapted Swim Camp teaches swimming and water safety to children and adults with special needs.
 The camp is held in MSU's Sanderson Center with Dr. Gregg Twietmeyer serving as the camp director.
 Instruction is led by Certified Adapted Swim instructors.